 If you'd like to start reading from the middle of the series, then below you will find links to brief outlines of the plots and key events in the first three seasons.
-These will spoil the story, although they are only the key events, so there will be other stuff not mentioned here, so all is not lost if you later went back and read the real thing.
+These will spoil the story, although they are only the key events, and there will be other stuff not mentioned here, so all is not lost if you later went back and read the real thing.